pydio/pydio-doc-howto/cells_proxy_apache.md

 Unfortunately apache does not seem to completely support gRPC therefore you will require the use of another reverse proxy for the gRPC part (tied to the Cells Sync desktop application).

-- Your apache reverse proxy is running with SSL.
-- You are running Cells with SSL.
+- You are running Cells with SSL (can be self_signed).
 - You have set the port with the following env variable `PYDIO_GRPC_EXTERNAL=33060`.

-> Note: you can use whatever value you wish for the port
+> Note: you can use whatever value you wish for the port.

 #### Caddy webserver